 Introverts also worry about having the perfect thing to say.
 They can get caught in analysis paralysis — because introverts love to think, think, think, …and think again.

 As you can tell, the challenges are all based on worries and fears and not facts.
 Learning about what’s actually going on can help quiet those fears.
-Good places to learn:
+A couple starting places:

-- Why You Get Tongue-Tied When Describing Your Work, blog post by Val Nelson
+- Why You Get Tongue-Tied When Describing Your Work

-- Networking Secrets from an Ex-Wallflower, blog post by Val Nelson
+- Networking Secrets from an Ex-Wallflower (that’s me)

 STEP 3: Find Understanding Support

 You’ve heard all the “get over it” advice and “get out there networking” tips.
 Ugh.
-Instead, find a team of authentic support, whether from understanding friends, a thoughtful support group (such as a self-employed introverts group or introverts in transition group), or a coach for introverts, like me.
+Instead, find a team of authentic support, whether from understanding friends, a thoughtful support group for introverts, or a coach for introverts like me.

 If you need a résumé or website copy, consider hiring a résumé writer or web copywriter who is empathetic to your challenges.
 You need someone who can draw out your accomplishments and nudge you a little when you claim you haven’t done that much.
 And someone who can stop you when you go into analysis paralysis.
-(I recommend Copy Cate for copywriting for introverts.)
+(Interview them to see if it feels like a fit.
+Don’t just hire the first one you find.)

 For tribal camaraderie, join The Caring Introvert Clubhouse, a free private group I facilitate on Facebook.